-Tile art is a small arrangement of tiles or in some cases a single tile with a painted pattern or image on top.
+Tile art is a small arrangement of tiles; or in some cases, a single one with a painted pattern or image on top.
 The art has always had an important status among various decorative arts in Iran.

 The tradition was pretty strong in the Qajar era (1785-1925) in Iran.

 The art has been used to decorate walls of the Golestan Palace in downtown Tehran, which was rebuilt to its current form in 1865.

 Following are IRNA’s photos of hunters and animals depicted on the ceramic tile wall of Golestan Palace; a prominent world heritage site of Tehran: